31 of the Highest-Paying Online Degrees You Can Pursue

 By Crystal Lee

-SummaryIt's true: You can earn a degree online and make great money in a satisfying career.
+You can earn a degree online and make great money in a satisfying career.
 You can gain valuable credentials for jobs that pay well over $50K, including some that offer six-figure salary potential.
-Plus, online associate, bachelor's, and master's degree programs are incredibly flexible, and they are available for a huge range of career areas.
+Plus, online associate, bachelor's, and master's degree programs are incredibly flexible.
+They are available for a huge range of career areas.

 What do you imagine the highest-paying online degrees are?
 The reality may surprise you.
 After all, you can now choose from an astounding number of educational programs that can be completed from the comfort of your own home.
 But which ones tend to lead to the most lucrative opportunities?